Michael-Warner/Classification-IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 ## Result:

 The best model based on recall, as all potentially leaving employees needed to be selected, was the Gaussian Naive Bayes model.
-It had the highest recall rate of 67.6%.
+It had the highest recall rate of 67.6%

-While with this model, we can only be able identify 67.6% of employees who quit, the human resources department and department managers may be able to improve this with adding other measurements.
+While this model was only able to identify 67.6% of employees who quit, the human resources department and department managers may be able to improve this with adding other measurements.
 Such as job performance changes or emotions.

 The study also found that things that most affected the employees outcome or not was the following:
  1) Employees’ background <br/>